Operation Kutuzov: Background

 The Soviet high command planned two offensives as part of a large general offensive throughout the eastern front.
-Operation Kutuzov was the northern offensive, with its objective being to collapse the Orel salient, cut behind the 9th Army engaged in offensive operations at Kursk, encircle and annihilate it.
+Operation Kutuzov was the northern offensive (the other being the Donbas offensive south of Kursk), with its objective being to collapse the Orel salient, cut behind the 9th Army engaged in offensive operations at Kursk, encircle and annihilate it.
 In doing so they hoped to cause a general collapse of the German forces in the Soviet Union.
 The attack was to begin once the German panzer units engaged in Operation Citadel were locked into combat and weakened by their offensive at Kursk.
 The initial attack was to be made simultaneously on the northern and eastern faces of the Orel salient, with the Central Front along the southern face of the salient joining in as well, once the German offensive had been stopped.

 German intelligence had revealed the Soviet forces massing opposite the 2nd Panzer Army and these had caused great concern to Kluge and Model.
 The Soviet armies earmarked for the operation had amassed a force of 1,286,000 men and 2,400 tanks.
 These were supported by 26,400 guns and 3,000 aircraft.

 The Soviet offensive was aided by partisan attacks behind the German lines.
 Approximately 100,000 Soviet partisans (according to Soviet reports) were working to disrupt German efforts to supply and reinforce their forces.
 German movements of ammunition and reinforcements were hampered throughout the operation by attacks on German communications and supply routes, especially railway lines.
 The partisans operated under the guidance of the Red Army.